 5. Elanco Chewable Quad Dewormer for Small Dogs

-This dewormer features a beef-flavored chewable tablet, which many small dogs find appealing.
+This dewormer features a beef-flavored chewable tablet that many small dogs find appealing.
 It's suitable for dogs as young as four weeks and covers a wide range of intestinal worms.
-The small tablet size makes dosing easier for smaller breeds and puppies.
+The small tablet size is practical for dosing smaller breeds and puppies.

 What We Like: